Skip to content

 Other possible tasks include:

-• Search Engine Optimization Efforts – in conjunction with the Webmaster, work to promote the site’s Page Rank on Google and other search engines, though a variety of activities including but not limited to article marketing, the addition of backlinks from quality resources and helping to select the best keywords for the site
+• Search Engine Optimization Efforts – in conjunction with the Webmaster, work to promote the site on Google and other search engines, though a variety of activities including but not limited to establishing and maintaining authority with high quality articles and posts, the addition of backlinks from quality resources and helping to select the best keywords for the site.

-• Analytics – reviewing Google Analytics 4 (or Yahoo Analytics or Omniture or whatever the company is using).
+† Analytics – reviewing Google Analytics (or Yahoo Analytics or Omniture or whatever the company is using).
 Help the Webmaster reduce bounce rate, increase loyalty, and increase the number of new users and page views

 • On-Site Advertising (if applicable) – work with the Marketing Department and the Webmaster.
 This is to increase overall online advertising presence or decide on advertising for the site (e. g. banner versus skyscraper, etc.)

-• Strategy – this is probably the biggest task for a Social Media person.
-Although it’s generally more of a manager’s job.
+† Strategy – this is probably the biggest task for a Social Media person.
+Although it can also be more of a managerial job.
 Strategy should be defined and covered with the Board of Directors (or owner if the company is small).
-Small changes such as adding a link here or there probably don’t have to be a Board vote.
-But major decisions on direction should be.
-This can also encompass working with Marketing, such as to determine better ways of presenting and delivering content.

-• Meetings and the Like – apart from the ones above, the Social Media Specialist should find him/herself as a part of many different teams, potentially assisting with advertising, marketing, public relations, media, and web design
+• Meetings and the Like – apart from the ones above, the Social Media Specialist should find they are a part of many different teams, potentially assisting with advertising, marketing, public relations, media, and web design

-Social Media Marketer: Takeaways
+The Life of a Social Media Marketer: Takeaways

-There’s more to it than just the tools.
+There is more to it than just the tools.
 What a real Social Media Marketer does is far more strategic and analytical and design-oriented.
 Twitter, etc. are only the beginning, and may be replaced by the next new thing(s) in time.

 But well thought out strategy, carefully observed analytics and usable, pleasing design are timeless pieces of the Social Media Marketer puzzle.